Oklahoma City Thunder Odds | Spreads, Totals, Props, NBA Playoffs

 The Thunder decided to move Russ and his massive contract in 2019, trading him to the Rockets for Chris Paul.
 Paul was a solid stop-gap for the franchise that season, bringing a pass-first philosophy that washed away the hero-ball style of play Russ had deployed since Durant’s departure.

-Oklahoma City hasn’t made the playoffs since Paul left for the Phoenix Suns before the 2020-21 season, but that was by design.
-After three years of hoarding draft picks and young talent, the Thunder are finally poised to compete with the best teams in the West.
-Expect to see them back in the playoffs and hunting for championships over the next five years or so.
+Oklahoma City hadn't made the playoffs since Paul left for the Phoenix Suns before the 2020-21 season, but that was by design.
+After three years of hoarding draft picks and young talent, the Thunder then made the Play-In Tournament, then the playoffs the next season, then won an NBA Title in the most recent campaign, which was the first in Thunder history.